neikei/notes/README.md

 Using default value 16777215
 Partition 1 of type Linux and of size 8 GiB is set

-# Desc: Write the partition to the disk
+#: Write the partition to the disk
 Command (m for help): w
 The partition table has been altered!

 Calling ioctl() to re-read partition table.
 Syncing disks.

-# Desc: Re-check available partitions
+#: Re-check available partitions
 Command (m for help): p

 Disk /dev/sdc: 8589 MB, 8589934592 bytes, 16777216 sectors